When you form your LLC in Wisconsin, you’ll have to pay certain costs to officially register your business with the state.

 - Commercial Workers’ Compensation Insurance – This type of insurance protects your employees from on-the-job injuries or illnesses.
 This coverage is required if you have one or more employees.
 Learn more about Workers’ Compensation insurance.

 The cost of business insurance varies widely based on business type, size, location, and other factors.
-Getting a quote is the only way to understand the actual cost of insurance for your LLC.
+Getting a quote is the only way for LLC owners to understand the actual cost of insurance.

 LLC Cost in Wisconsin FAQ